 Researcher in Law

-She was called to the Bar in 2012 and qualified as a barrister in 2014.
-She then practised within a healthcare specialist team, providing advice on information governance to the NHS, as well as on commissioning decisions and reviews of procedure following unexpected deaths.
+After qualifying as a barrister in 2014, she practised within a healthcare specialist team, providing advice and representation to the NHS on a range of patient-related issues.
 Much of her work as a barrister was in a mental health context, involving patients with fluctuating mental capacity.
+Miranda originally studied English at Corpus Christi College, Cambridge, and was an intern at the Office of the Director of Public Prosecutions in Mauritius.

 Are ‘pseudonymised’ data always personal data?
 Implications of the GDPR for administrative data research in the UK